HuyaneMatsu/hata/README.md

 - Option to disable user presences or even user caching, although disabling user cache is not recommended.
 - Many builtin extension.
 Including a slash command one as well.
 - Audio sending and receiving.
-- Can interacting with the Discord API without gateway connection.
+- Can interact with the Discord API without gateway connection.
 - Switching between api version with environmental variable.

 ## Usage